benjuh/aoc2023/README.md

 Then I iterated through the sorted array and for each camel card, multiplied the `bid` by their `hand_rank` (e.g., last place would be 1 and first place would be the number of hands played at the table) and added it to the `winnings` and return it.

-Time Complexity: O(n*log(n)) where n is the number of camel cards Space Complexity: O(n) where n is the number of camel cards

 For part 2 I just used the scores I got already from part 1, then I looked at the amount of jokers the hand had and for each case added to the total based on the possible hand.

 The process for adding to the total was the same as part 1.

 Overall, I think I could have solved it with less lines of code but I was able to do it in a way that was easy to understand and I was able to solve it in less time than I would have if I had used a different approach.

-Time Complexity: O(n*log(n)) where n is the number of camel cards Space Complexity: O(n) where n is the number of camel cards

 ## Day 8